HMUNACHI/halo/README.md

 [Linkedin](https://www.linkedin.com/in/henry-ndubuaku-7b6350b8/)

 # BACKGROUND
 Every machine learning project has to first overcome the issue of dataset availability.
-This however requires a lot of expertise to navigate.
-For classification and image understanding problems, augmentation techniques like flipping, cropping, etc. For supervised learning tasks, annotation tools like GCP Labelling Services and AWS Mechanical Turks come in handy.
+For classification and image understanding problems, augmentation techniques like flipping, cropping, etc works.
+For supervised learning tasks, annotation tools like GCP Labelling Services and AWS Mechanical Turks come in handy.
 Albeit, for simply generating more images, it gets more technical.

 # APPROACH
 Halo uses diffusion which yields exceptionally crisp images.
 Vision Transformer blocks are then sandwiched between each residual block for scaling the parameters.
 This model is then pre-trained on a large collection of images.